ghost-coin/ghostman/README.md

 # ghostman

-Ghost wallet/daemon management utilities - version 0.11
+Ghost wallet/daemon management utilities - version 0.11 based on partyman from Particl

 * This script installs, updates, and manages single-user ghost daemons and wallets
 * This script provides the ability to create a new wallet and manage staking node (cold staking functionality)